Home

 bulletAshworth, Kenneth.
 Caught Between the Dog and the Fireplug, or How to Survive Public Service (Washington, DC: Georgetown University Press, 2001).

-Additional required readings have been placed on reserve in the library or have links on the class web site.
-Copies of the lecture notes and overheads used in class can also be found on the class web site.
+Additional required readings and case materials are available on Blackboard.
+Copies of the lecture notes and overheads used in class and other materials related to each course topic can also be found on the class web site.

 Expectations and Approach